tiny-infinity/GridCellsCopy/Readme.md

 A `specs` file contains a subset of parameters that override the default parameters to run a simulation.
 The default parameters are stored in `default_model_params.json` and `default_sim_params.json`.
 Data from the simulation is saved in `data/{sim_id}`, with `sim_id` specified in the `specs` file.

-`analysis\examples\BaseModel.ipynb` contains some basic plots generated from the simulated data.
+`analysis\examples\BaseModel.ipynb` provides some basic plots generated from the simulated data.

 **Refer the [docs](https://inayath-sh.github.io/GridCellsCond/) for details on the project's structure and parameters.**

 # Handling Dependencies

-This repository is [`uv`](https://github.com/astral-sh/uv) enabled to manage dependencies.
-You can use ``uv.lock`` to sync your local environment to the exact state in which these simulations were run in.
+This repository uses [`uv`](https://github.com/astral-sh/uv) for dependency management.
+You can use `uv.lock` to sync your local environment to match the simulation requirements.

 **Install uv and sync environment:**